wazuh/wazuh-documentation/source/amazon/services/supported-services/security-lake.rst

 If you haven't already, ensure that you have enabled Amazon Security Lake by following the instructions at `Getting started - Amazon Security Lake <https://docs.aws.amazon.com/security-lake/latest/userguide/getting-started.html#enable-service>`_.

-For multiple AWS accounts, we strongly encourage you to use AWS Organizations and to set up Amazon Security Lake at the Organization level.
+For multiple AWS accounts, we strongly encourage you to use AWS Organizations and set up Amazon Security Lake at the Organization level.

 Creating a Subscriber in Amazon Security Lake
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 After completing all required AWS prerequisites, configure a subscriber for Amazon Security Lake via the AWS console.
-This creates the resources you need to make the Amazon Security Lake events available for consumption into your Wazuh platform deployment.
+This creates the resources you need to make the Amazon Security Lake events available for consumption in your Wazuh platform deployment.

 Setting up a subscriber in the AWS Console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^